 Trust Fund Recovery Penalty for Unpaid Payroll Taxes

 Trust fund taxes are actually taxes paid by your employee.
 Say for example, that your employee earns $1,000.
 You withhold $62 of Social Security tax, $14.50 in Medicare tax, and $100 in income tax, and you cut your employee a check for $823.50.
-Although you have to deposit the $176.50 that you withheld, your employee is the one who is actually paying that amount.

 That’s why these are called trust fund taxes.
 Your employee and the IRS are trusting you to pay these taxes on behalf of your employer.
-If you withhold the income tax and FICA taxes without paying them, you are essentially stealing from your employee and from the government.
+If you withhold the income tax and FICA taxes without paying them, you are essentially stealing from your employees and from the government.
 That’s why the penalty for not paying these payroll taxes is so severe.

 Who Is Responsible for Unpaid Payroll Taxes?